rmaniv/jury-theorems/README.md

 ## Majority Vote (jury.py)

-The probability of reaching the correct majority decision is the summation of binomial probabilities for all combinations in which more voters are making the correct decision than not.
+The probability of reaching to a majority decision that is correct is the summation of binomial probabilities for all combinations in which more voters are making the correct decision than not.

 $$ P = \sum_{r = \left\lfloor \frac{n}{2} \right\rfloor + 1}^{n} \binom{n}{r} p^r (1 - p)^{n-r} $$